-With 27,000 copies circulating and many more constantly being downloaded for free, the 150-page self-published book is not your typical nonprofit guidebook.
+With many thousands of hard copies circulating, and many more constantly being downloaded for free, the 150-page self-published book is not your typical nonprofit guidebook.
 Replete with URLs for suggested websites, a rich reading list, “take homes in tweets,” and guest-authored essays that offer vignettes describing the experiences of real nonprofits, the book has hit a home run in the nonprofit community.
 Morino says that the book is intended to “begin the conversation, stimulate more thought, and provoke rich debate.”
 Our own dog-eared copy shown here has numerous markers where the text offers suggestions that are powerful yet simple enough to be actually accomplished.
 With its easy-to-read format, a compendium of resources, and real-life examples, the book is so chock-filled with practical pointers that it converts the most skeptical of readers to make “the leap” to outcomes measurement.

 At times you can almost hear a chorus of nonprofits cheering in the background as Morino urges funders to rethink their allergies to funding overhead and reexamine expectations (or requirements) for grantees surrounding evaluation.
 Leap of Reason calls on funders to support nonprofits so they can manage smarter with solid information about performance and outcomes — rather than forcing them to meet myriad evaluation and reporting requirements that do little to help the organization build its capacity.